In additional to the main rules which you agreed to when registering (you did read them, didn't you?) you further agree to abide by these guidelines.

 1. Keep it friendly

 Members should engage with one another in a friendly and positive way, but that does not mean that robust discussion on a topic is prohibited, far from it!
-But if a discussion becomes too heated, excessive swearing is used and or personal insults are thrown around (don't insult someone's mother/private bits, being the obvious ones) then warnings will be issued.
+But if a discussion becomes too heated and/or personal insults are thrown around, then warnings will be issued.
 You can attack the argument as much as you like, just not the person.

 2. Trolling and Baiting

 Don't post something with the sole intention of winding someone else up or trying to derail a topic.
 It's obvious to all and can land you in hot water.
 Also, don't try and provoke a strong reaction from someone with the aim of getting them reported.

 Forums are a great place for sharing opinions on any given subject, but sometimes some people believe that these opinions must be backed up with proof.
 This is not a academic site and no member has to prove anything here and if a member keeps demanding that others should provide proof of their opinions/posts, they could be issued with a warning.

 4. Don't ignore and/or argue with staff instructions

 This is already a main rule, but if a staff member asks you to do something or not do something, please abide it.
 Ignoring staff can result in either a temporary or permanent ban from this site.
 Staff are clearly labelled as such.
 Additionally, don't argue with mod decisions within threads.
 If you are unhappy about something, then create a thread here: Help and Feedback and staff will reply to you.
 That forum is private and your thread can only be seen by yourself and staff.
 Additionally, do not complain if your posts are moved/edited/deleted unless you feel that you have been unfairly treated.
 It is routine, as but one example, to delete off-topic posts.